directus-labs/guest-authoring/next-auth-with-directus/index.md

     This folder will house the whole application including your locally hosted Directus instance and the frontend of the application (Nextjs).

-2. Next, navigate into the `next-directus` folder and create a subfolder `server`, here you'll store all the files related to running Directus locally.
+2. Next, navigate into the _next-directus_ folder and create a subfolder _server_, here you'll store all the files related to running Directus locally.

     ```bash
     mkdir server && cd server
     ```

-3. Inside of the `server` folder, create a docker compose file named `docker-compose.yml`. with the following contents:
+3. Inside of the _server_ folder, create a docker compose file named _docker-compose.yml_. with the following contents:
+`docker-compose.yml`

     ```yml
     version: '3'